 The covers of the two albums also embody this unique relationship.
 Jesus is King uses the same postmodern gambit as Yeezus: a picture of the physical disc instead of traditional album art.
 This time the image is a vinyl instead of a CD, but this is only fitting: just as an analog vinyl record sounds warmer than digital CD audio, Jesus is King’s gospel-inspired arrangements make for a cozier sound than Yeezus’s harsh industrialism.

 So we have a shift from pride to humility, indulgence to restraint, abrasion to warmth.
 It’s tempting to stop there, to claim Jesus is King is just a move away from Yeezus in a purer direction, and that the two are otherwise unrelated.
 But when we peel away the clear differences between the two albums, we find that the sonic and thematic throughlines among their 10 songs run a remarkably similar course.
 These commonalities are too numerous to ignore.
-They point to a substantial kinship.
 Jesus is King is more than just a turnabout from Yeezus.
 Much like its cover, the album is a turnabout that uses the same structural template.
 It is a track-for-track remake.

 Granted, the mapping of tracks is not quite seamless.
 Technically, Jesus is King has 11 tracks if you count the 49-second coda “Jesus is Lord”.
 And due to a questionable sequencing decision in the back half of Jesus is King, the one-to-one relationship doesn’t quite hold.
 Wrinkles aside, we can find a remarkable alignment between these two short, relatively polarizing Kanye albums.
 They’ve drawn ire for different reasons — Yeezus for its hairpin turn away from Fantasy’s lush, symphonic pop songcraft to abrasive industrial and drill sounds, Jesus is King for its hairpin turn away from the promise of Yandhi to a promise to the Lord — but both albums are pointed refutations of audience expectations.
-Kanye has never been one to pander — he specializes in consciously and vocally doing the opposite.
+Kanye has never been one to pander — he specializes in vocally doing the opposite.
 The difference with Jesus is King is that it’s not strictly left field, it’s a play on a truly left field project that came before.
 Formally, Yeezus had no precedents in Kanye’s discography, but it is the precedent for Jesus is King.
 Though Kanye’s latest album is a radical pivot in persona and subject matter, it borrows Yeezus’ form and suits it to its own thematic needs.
 The evidence is there in every track.

 The second, thornier consideration is whether Kanye will persist in his public overtures to Christian dogma.
 As of this writing, he’s still going strong — we need look no further than his 2020 Presidential run.
 Kanye took to Twitter to announce his campaign on the Fourth of July (“#2020VISION”) and managed to get his name on the ballot in 12 states for 60,000 votes.
 Perhaps the most absurd point in this bizarre and troubling development came during his campaign rally in South Carolina back in July.
 His speech rises in emotional pitch as he recounts how Kim almost aborted their first child, North (“I almost killed my daughter!” he wails), and he goes on to tearfully claim that his father wanted to abort him as well.
 His sole policy proposal was that abortion should be legal, but “everybody who has a baby gets a million dollars, or something like that.”
 His campaign site features a Bible verse for each of 10 vague policy goals, the first of which is to “restore faith and revive our constitutional commitment to freedom of religion and the free exercise of one’s faith, demonstrated by restoring prayer in the classroom including spiritual foundations.”